-The DRA consider that it is essential to maintain the integrity of the sport.
+The DRA consider it is essential to maintain the integrity of the sport.

 And to this end work closely with the Gambling Commission and betting operators to monitor betting activity on matches.
 Where there are suspicious or unusual betting patterns in relation to a match the DRA will be notified before the match is played.